Magnetic and Electronic Properties of Spin-Orbit Coupled Dirac Electrons on a $(001)$ Thin Film of Double Perovskite Sr$_2$FeMoO$_6$: Model

-\textit{The model}.--- In the (001) layer of double perovskite SFMO, Fe and Mo ions form a checkerboard pattern on a square lattice [see Fig.~\ref{wf}(a)], and these metal ions reside inside the oxygen octahedra.
+In the (001) layer of double perovskite SFMO, Fe and Mo ions form a checkerboard pattern on a square lattice [see Fig.~\ref{wf}(a)], and these metal ions reside inside the oxygen octahedra.
 In the ionic picture, iron is in the Fe$^{3+}$ valence state with five 3$d$-electrons coupled by Hund's rule into the high-spin state forming a localized $S=5/2$ moment.
 The Mo$^{5+}$ ion has a single 4$d$-electron in the $t_{2g}$ manifold of degenerate $xy$, $xz$, and $yz$ orbitals.
 The lowest energy coherent charge transfer process takes place when this single electron moves from Mo$^{5+}$ to a neighboring Fe$^{3+}$ through the hybridization between the same $t_{2g}$ states along a given bond.
 For example, on a bond along the $x$-direction there is a finite overlap either between $xy$ or $xz$ neighboring orbitals with a real amplitude $-t$.

 We consider a tetragonal elongation of the oxygen octahedra due to a substrate-induced compressive strain.
 The corresponding tetragonal crystal field $\Delta_{\rm T}>0$ lifts the threefold $t_{2g}$ orbital degeneracy by stabilizing an orbital doublet of the axial $xz$ and $yz$ orbitals and by placing the planar $xy$ orbital at a higher energy.
 It should be noted that for the $xy$ orbital, where the SOC is completely quenched by the tetragonal distortion, we can repeat the analysis of the cubic case without the SOC~\cite{Jackeli} to discuss the stability against doping.
 In addition, we include the SOC $\lambda>0$ in Mo$^{5+}$ that further lifts the degeneracy of the $xz$ and $yz$ orbitals by stabilizing $j^z=\pm 3/2$ Kramers doublet of the effective total angular momentum $j=s+l=3/2$ quartet~\cite{SVO}.
 Here, $s=1/2$ and $l=1$ are spin and effective angular momentum of a $t_{2g}$ electron, respectively~\cite{Abr70}.
-We will not include the SOC for the Fe 3$d$-orbitals because it is much weaker than that for the Mo 4$d$-orbitals.
-The resulting local energy structure of Mo$^{5+}$ is depicted in Fig.~\ref{wf}(c), and the explicit forms of $j^z=\pm 3/2$ wave functions are given by
+We will not include the SOC for the Fe 3$d$-orbitals because it is much weaker than that for the Mo 4$d$-orbitals, and, moreover, it is fully quenched in the high-spin state of Fe$^{3+}.$ The resulting local energy structure of Mo$^{5+}$ is depicted in Fig.~\ref{wf}(c), and the explicit forms of $j^z=\pm 3/2$ wave functions are given by

 and are labeled hereafter by fermionic annihilation operators $c_{\sigma}$ with a pseudospin $\sigma=\,\uparrow,\,\downarrow$.

 Here we take the limit of a strong SOC $\lambda$ and a tetragonal field $\Delta_{\rm T}$ compared to the nearest-neighbor (NN) hopping amplitude $|t|$.
 Projecting the $t_{2g}$ orbitals onto the lowest energy states \eqref{3/2}, we have obtained a low-energy Hamiltonian for a charge transfer between NN Fe and Mo ions [see Fig.~\ref{wf}(d)], as follows.